With just a few simple changes you (and your loved ones) can easily commit to better dental health in 2019 and the years to come.

 Check Your Inventory

 Invest in an electric toothbrush.
 Electric toothbrushes reach spaces and speeds that manual toothbrush does not reach.
-They are much more powerful, use it gently and always make sure the bristles are soft.
+They are much more powerful, use them gently and always make sure the bristles are soft.
 Ask your dental hygienist which electric toothbrush is right for you.
-As a hygienist I take every patients’ oral needs into account and find the best way to incorporate it into a customized home care plan.
+As a hygienist, I take every patients’ oral needs into account and find the best way to incorporate them into a customized home care plan.
 It’s best to change your toothbrush, whether power or manual, every 2-3 months or when noticeably worn.

 You Are What You Eat

 There are many reasons to cut down on sugar in your diet, and your dental health is no exception.
 A diet high in sugar and complex carbohydrates can lead to tooth decay and the need for restorative treatment by the dentist.

 Increasing the amount of water you drink has tremendous health benefits overall and can help maintain a healthy mouth as well.
 Rinsing with water after eating can help dislodge food particles that would otherwise remain until brushed off, potentially hours later.
 Be aware, that adding lemon to your water makes it acidic, and should not be sipped over the course of the day.
 Acid makes the enamel more prone to decay and can even make the teeth more sensitive.
 Always wait 30 minutes after having an acidic drink or food before brushing to avoid brushing away enamel.

 Be sure to schedule a visit to your dentist every 6 months for a thorough cleaning and exam.
 Regular dental exams allow your dentist to evaluate symptoms you may be experiencing and look for signs of a problem you may not be aware of yet.
 Catching issues with early detection are always advantageous for a positive outcome.